Skip to Main Content

 Treatments

 Some congenital heart defects may not be diagnosed until you are an adult.
-Our expert cardiac surgeons can repair these heart defects.
+Our expert cardiothoracic surgeons can repair these heart defects.

-Our expert cardiac surgeons use advanced techniques to repair and reconstruct heart valves, even in the most difficult cases.
+Our expert cardiothoracic surgeons use advanced techniques to repair and reconstruct heart valves, even in the most difficult cases.

 In this surgery, your surgeon takes an artery or vein from another part of your body and grafts (moves) it over a blocked artery in your heart, improving blood flow and preventing a heart attack.